loopbackio/loopback-next/docs/site/submitting_a_pr.md

 Follow the prompts for the various fields.

-In my case I have entered :
+In my case I have entered:

 ```
 type                : docs